 Troy Campus Dining Dollars:

 Troy Campus students not under a residential meal plan taking at least 9 undergraduate credit hours on campus will be required to purchase a $275 meal plan per semester.
 These funds may be used at any Sodexo Dining location at the Troy Campus including: Trojan Dining, Trojan Food Court, Trojan Center Convenience Store, Quick Zone in the Math-Science Complex and Herb's Place (Trojan Village).
 B&N Bookstore is not included.

 These funds are valid till the last day of the semester and all unused funds are forfeited.

-In the case a student has been charged this fee and will not be on campus during the semester due to an internship or study abroad, or the student is not taking all their classes at the Troy Campus, the student may apply for an exemption by completing the "Dining Dollar Exception Request" form.
+In the case a student has been charged this fee and will not be on campus during the semester due to an internship or study abroad, or the student is not taking any of their classes at the Troy Campus, the student may apply for an exemption by completing the "Dining Dollar Exception Request" form.

 This form must be completed by the student, signed off by the program coordinator and should be turned in at the cashiers office in the Adams Administration building for consideration.